All Episodes

 If Grok says it, probably that means that the most common sources also say it, I'm guessing.

-All right, now those are those are two facts that were somehow seemingly important to Charlie's opinion, that the the uh that the changes since Jim Crow may have been well-intentioned, but seem to have created a bad outcome.
+So those are two facts that were somehow seemingly important to Charlie's opinion that the changes since Jim Crow may have been well-intentioned, but seem to have created a bad outcome.

-And uh we also know this part I think is true, that the number of intact black families went from something like 65% in the 60s to now about 30, 35 percent.
+And we also know this part I think is true, that the number of intact black families went from something like 65% in the 60s to now about 35%.

 That's devastating.

-So the one thing I think both sides, both sides, I shouldn't see, I shouldn't even say sides.
+So the one thing I think both sides, both sides, I shouldn't say, I shouldn't even say sides.

-Uh, is that uh family, you know, the the intact families took a hit.
+The thing I think everyone would agree on is that family, you know, the intact families took a hit.

 How could that be better, Charlie Kirk?

-And then maybe somebody can stand up there and say, You say home ownership was better, but I talked to Grok, and Grox says that's wrong.
+And then maybe somebody can stand up there and say, you say home ownership was better, but I talked to Grok and Grok says that's wrong.

 Wouldn't that be exactly the right place to work that out?

-A public debate, one of many, because it's an ongoing process, and you can invite anybody and they can ask anything, anything.
+A public debate, one of many, because it's an ongoing process.

 That would be perfect.